SiddhantAttavar/NPS-INR-Codewars-2022/Prelims/Problem1/Question.md

 But his friend gives him a very large number, which Ram cannot solve.
 Can you help Ram solve this problem?

+## Input format
+It will be n the form of an Integer
+6

+## Output format
+It should be in the format of an integer,
+210

 ## Sample Input:<br>
 ```
 4